jingyingli123/Header/README.md

 ```

 ### * Use React-Redux framwork
-Benifit: Sepatates UI and data control, good for management of the state and the layout of UI and makes easy maitanence of code in future.
+Benifit: Sepatates UI and data control, good for management of the state and the layout of UI and makes easy maitanence of code in future.<br/>
+Code sample:
 ```Javascript
 const mapStateToProps = (state) => {
    return {